Introduction to Software Tester Work

 - The user should be able to view/update the profile details.

-Scenario – User should be able to log in successfully.
+Scenario – The user should be able to log in successfully.

 - Verify that the user is able to enter the correct username.